lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 We have started our test with a very simple application in `Arduino IDE` for switching the output GPIO pin using an interrupt assigned to another GPIO (Input) pin.
-There was a 33 Mhz clock signal attached to this pin.
+There was a 33 MHz clock signal attached to this pin.
 In the interrupt routine, the state of the output GPIO pin had been negated.
 Here is screen-shot from logic analyzer software:

 ![Circuit used for test](images/PinInterrupt_Analizator.png)

-The signal in channel 0 is a 33 Mhz clock, and the signal in channel 2 is an output GPIO pin.
-The maximum frequency of switching GPIO pins we could reach on this hardware was close to 380 Khz.
-The main reason for such bad results has been substancial latency in interrupts handling.
+The signal in channel 0 is a 33 MHz clock, and the signal in channel 2 is an output GPIO pin.
+The maximum frequency of switching GPIO pins we could reach on this hardware was close to 380 kHz.
+The main reason for such bad results has been substantial latency in interrupts handling.

-We have also considered some other versions  of STM32 family MCUs, but based on the documentation, reaching the desieed frequency would be very challenging as well.
+We have also considered some other versions  of STM32 family MCUs, but based on the documentation, reaching the desired frequency would be very challenging as well.

 ## Shift towards FPGA